 Students caught cheating on their assignments, quizzes or tests will receive a "0" for that test or work.
 If the violation involves the use of technology, the student is subject to confiscation of his/her device.
+If the administration has a valid reason, they may search the student's Google account.
 Parents will be notified of the disciplinary action and consequences by the classroom teacher or administration.